-Disallow: The directive that instructs a user-agent (specified above), not to crawl a URL or part of a website.
+Disallow: The directive instructs a user-agent (specified above) not to crawl a URL or part of a website.

 The value of disallow can be a specific file, URL, or directory.
 Look at the example below taken from Google support.

-Allow: The directive that tells explicitly which pages or subfolders can be accessed.
+Allow: The directive explicitly tells which pages or subfolders can be accessed.
 This is applicable for the Googlebot only.

-You can use the allow to give access to a specific sub-folder on your website, even though the parent directory is disallowed.
+You can use the allow to access a specific sub-folder on your website, even though the parent directory is disallowed.

-For example, you can disallow access to your Photos directory but allow access to your BMW sub-folder which is located under Photos.
+For example, you can disallow access to your Photos directory but allow access to your BMW sub-folder under Photos.

 Crawl-delay: You can specify a crawl-delay value to force search engine crawlers to wait for a specific amount of time before crawling the next page from your website.
 The value you enter is in milliseconds.

 It should be noted that the crawl-delay is not considered by Googlebot.
 In the majority of cases, you shouldn’t make use of the crawl-delay directive.

 Sitemap: The sitemap directive is supported by the major search engines, including Google, and it is used to specify the location of your XML Sitemap.

-Even if you don’t specify the location of the XML sitemap in the robots, search engines are still able to find it.
+Even if you don’t specify the location of the XML sitemap in the robots, search engines can still find it.